 \section{Abstract}

-Multimodal disinformation, from `deepfakes' to simple edits that deceive, is an important societal problem.
-Yet at the same time, the vast majority of media edits are harmless -- such as a filtered vacation photo.
-The difference between this example, and harmful edits that spread disinformation, is one of intent.
-Recognizing and describing this intent is a major challenge for today's AI systems.
+Understanding manipulated media, from automatically generated `deepfakes' to manually edited ones, raises novel research challenges.
+Because the vast majority of edited or manipulated images are benign, such as photoshopped images for visual enhancements, the key challenge is to understand the complex layers of underlying intents of media edits and their implications with respect to disinformation.

-We present the task of \taskname, requiring models to answer open-ended questions that capture the intent and implications of an image edit.
-We introduce a dataset for our task, \datasetname, with 48k question-answer pairs written in rich natural language.
+In this paper, we study \textbf{Edited Media Understanding Frames}, a new conceptual formalism to understand visual media manipulation as structured annotations with respect to the intents, emotional reactions, effects on individuals, and the overall implications of disinformation.
+We introduce a dataset for our task, \datasetname, with 56k question-answer pairs written in rich natural language.
 We evaluate a wide variety of vision-and-language models for our task, and introduce a new model \modelname, which builds upon recent progress in pretrained multimodal representations.
-Our model obtains promising results on our dataset, with humans rating its answers as accurate 40.35\% of the time.
-At the same time, there is still much work to be done -- humans prefer human-annotated captions 93.56\% of the time -- and we provide analysis that highlights areas for further progress.
+Our model obtains promising results on our dataset, with humans rating its answers as accurate 48.2\% of the time.
+At the same time, there is still much work to be done -- and we provide analysis that highlights areas for further progress.